The Best Cameras for Kids and Teens

 A picture of a girl holding a camera up to her eyes for a story about the best camera for kids and teens.

-Every now and then during a family photo session, one sibling catches my eye—the curious one, brimming with questions about my camera.
+Every now and then during a family photo session, one sibling catches my eye — the curious one, brimming with questions about my camera.
 They’re the first to lean in, eager to sneak a peek at the view screen or gaze through the lens, completely captivated.
 It’s such a joy to see that spark of creativity igniting, and it always melts my heart.
 If you’ve got a budding photographer in your family, you’re in luck!
-Here are some top tips for choosing the Best Cameras for Kids and Teens ready to dive into the art of photography.
+Here are my top tips for choosing the best cameras for kids and teens ready to dive into the art of photography.

-Over the years, I have purchased so many cameras for my two kids.
-A mixture of polaroids, vintage, toy cameras and even beginner professional cameras including DSLRs.
+Over the years, I have purchased so many cameras for my two kids — a mixture of Polaroids, vintage cameras, toy cameras, and even beginner professional cameras.
 Some have been destroyed pretty fast, others have given us years of fun.
 Here’s a list of the ones that work the best!

 Gifting a Camera for Kids 5 and Under

-Toy cameras that actually take pictures have been available for several years now, with little ones it’s important to find cameras for kids under 5 that comes with a hearty case around it for all the time it will be dropped or spilled on.
+Toy cameras that actually take pictures have been available for several years now.
+With little ones, it’s important to find a camera that comes with a hearty case around it for all the times it will be dropped or spilled on.

 Pictures of cameras for small kids.

-The Kidamento kids camera is durable and adorable.
-It’s also perfect for small hands.
-It comes with a usb cable and memory card to upload those works of art to your computer.
-I also suggest in getting the small sticker printer which takes a little work to set up but kids love seeing their pictures printed!
+The Kidamento kids camera is durable and adorable, and perfect for small hands.
+It comes with a USB cable and memory card to upload those works of art to your computer.
+I also suggest getting the small sticker printer — it takes a little work to set up but kids love seeing their pictures printed instantly!

 Great Cameras for Kids ages 6 through Tweens